danielcondemarin/blog/source/_drafts/Pair-Programming-and-Emotional-Intelligence.md

 ---

 Many companies and engineers today appreciate the value provided by pair programming.
 It brings benefits such as **increased code quality**, **less defects**, **knowledge transfer**, **improved team communication** to name a few.
 This post isn't about the perks of pair programming though, instead, I'll be writing about some of the challenges we can encounter as individuals during pairing and hopefully give some tips to help you overcome these.
-We'll also see how important Emotional Intelligence is to pair programming, and how we can improve our skills in this area, by just increasing our awareness.
+We'll see how important Emotional Intelligence is to pair programming, and how we can improve our skills in this area, by just increasing our awareness.

-As software engineers, we do amazing things, we build impressive applications every day and we should be proud of that.
-Unfortunately one skill that we don't get taught or consciously improve is our Emotional Intelligence, which I think is critical for good pair programming.
+Unfortunately, as software engineers, one skill that we don't get taught or consciously improve on is our Emotional Intelligence, which I think is critical for good pair programming.

 I've been particularly interested in this topic over the last year or so, and I've recently completed a great book by Daniel Goleman titled: _Emotional Intelligence: Why It Can Matter More Than IQ_.
 Goleman synthesizes Emotional Intelligence in the following 4 pillars: